Yrenatal and baby Years

 • Examination of the teacher’s own resources for Suzuki ECE

-Stage FOUR: Prenatal and Baby Years
+Stage FOUR: Prenatal through Early Years

 This course emphasizes the development of a child from birth through age three.
 In Stage four training, teachers will begin a personal study of the history and research in Early Childhood Education relating Suzuki, Piaget, Montessori, Kodaly, Orff and others.
+Study includes:

 • Piaget’s careful and sensitive observation of his own children is compared with Suzuki’s similar observation of the very young children he taught.